 Bordeaux UNESCO Listed City

-Bordeaux's historic city centre – an UNESCO-listed World Heritage Site – covers half of the city's entire area, from the pretty outer boulevards to the picturesque banks of the Garonne River.
-It is the largest urban heritage site in the world, boasting almost 500 listed public buildings, including 100 that are Grade 1 listed.
+Bordeaux's UNESCO-listed centre covers half of the city's entire area, from the pretty outer boulevards to the picturesque banks of the Garonne River.
+It is the largest urban heritage site in the world, boasting almost 500 listed public buildings.

 - A medley of rewards awaits you, from fine wine and culinary delights to diverse architecture and art, as Braemar takes you closer to the highlights of four culture-rich cities in Spain & France.

 - You’ll sail the gorgeous Gironde and Garonne rivers straight into Bordeaux, where you can explore the city’s UNESCO-listed centre and sample world-famous wine culture from the moment you step ashore.

 - In Spain, visit Santander, gateway to many of Cantabria’s treasures; Avilés, for contrasting architectural gems and delicious Asturian cider; and La Coruña, the jewel in Galicia’s crown.

 From £1,149ppFares Explained | What's Included

 Departs: Rosyth (Edinburgh) • Thu 01 Jul 2021

 - You’re in for a feast of diverse culture and enchanting beauty, as Balmoral takes you on an immersive journey of discovery to gorgeous and engrossing French and Spanish cities.